Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/src/samples/README.md

-## Azure Cognitive Service - Text Analytics Samples client library for Java
+## Azure Text Analytics Samples

-This document explains samples and how to use them.
+Azure Text Analytics samples are a set of self-contained Java programs that demonstrate interacting with Azure Text Analytics service using the client library.
+Each sample focuses on a specific scenario and can be executed independently.

 ## Key concepts
 Key concepts are explained in detail [here][SDK_README_KEY_CONCEPTS].